raunak222/raunak222/README.md

 ### Hi there 👋
-## My Name is Raunak Sarada and I am a ML and Computer Vision Enthusist
+## My Name is Raunak Sarada and I am a ML and Computer Vision Enthusiast

 - 🔭 I’m currently working ML with Azure Scholarship program